anonymousksr/Movie-Recommendation-Sysytem/README.md

-# Movie-Recommendation-Sysytem
+# Movie-Recommendation-System
-Movie Recommendation system with content based and rating based filtering
+Movie Recommendation System using Python and Flask Developed by
+-S Mallik Nayak